The Life's Romance of Adam Lindsay Gordon: Production

 Pre-production started in June 1916.
 The shoot seems to have taken place from mid July to mid August, on location and in the JC Williamson's Studios.

 Filming was difficult with the production often short of funds – one on occasion an actor and cameraman seized the camera so they could get paid.

 Barnes and Lincoln were sued by Amalgamated Pictures.

 Lincoln fell ill with alcoholic poisoning and spent some time in hospital, forcing Barnes to take over direction.

-Filming took at least 14 days.

 Reception

 William Trainor, a close friend of Gordon's, saw the film and wrote a letter of congratulations to Lincoln and Barnes saying:

 Dear Friends, I cannot permit another day to pass without offering my congratulations and an explanation of my feelings on seeing the life's phases of my dear friend and comrade, Adam Lindsay Gordon, depicted so faithfully and realistically on the screen.
 With the material at your disposal, I think you have accomplished wonders, and in years to come your picture will prove an historic production.
 So vivid were some of the scenes that even the forty years since his passing has not dimmed the memory of them, and tears welled in my eyes.
 I feel that your picture will help Australians to understand Gordon as I knew him, one of Nature's True and Noble Gentlemen.
 You have my earnest well wishes for success in your praiseworthy work, and in saying this I think I voice the sentiments of all those friends who knew him well.

 One writer said that "fairly judged, it [the film] is a not unsuccessful effort to produce in Australia a pictorial presentation of a purely Australian and deeply interesting subject."
 The Register called it "a realistic representation of the romantic life of their most popular poet, and the authors are deserving of tho highest commendation for their success."
 The critic from the Advertiser said that:

 The writers... have been careful in their adherence to its varying episodes, never straining after a dramatic eltect to the detriment of true story.
 The film has achieved surprising results since its first introduction to Australian audiences, and the possibilities of its success in England may be gauged from the fact that a leading London film company offered over four figures for the English rights of the production...
 Throughout the story a charming love romance moves, and gives to the picture that pathetic realism with which life would be divested of its chief fascination.
 All the characters were chosen from types.
 Particularly is this so in the case of the hero, whom critics claim to be "Gordon to the life".

 The film had a popular run in Adelaide but was not a big success at the box office.
 Lincoln died shortly afterward.